mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

   // of devices since they can reference the mixins provided here rather
   // than duplicate them.
   //
-  // The total number of device mixins, capacity pool mixins, basic devices,
+  // The total number of device mixins, device capacity consumption mixins,
-  // and composite devices must be less than 128.
+  // capacity pool mixins, basic devices, and composite devices must be
+  // less than 128.
   //
   // +optional
   // +listType=atomic
   DeviceMixins []DeviceMixin

+  // DeviceCapacityConsumptionMixins represents a list of capacity
+  // consumption mixins, each of which contains a set of capacities
+  // that a device will consume from a capacity pool.
+  //
+  // This makes it possible to define a set of shared capacities that
+  // are not tied to a specific pool.
+The pool is inferred by context
+  // in which the DeviceCapacityConsumptionMixin is referenced from
+  // the device.
+  //
+  // The total number of device mixins, device capacity consumption mixins,
+  // capacity pool mixins, basic devices, and composite devices must be
+  // less than 128.
+  //
+  // +optional
+  // +listType=atomic
+  DeviceCapacityConsumptionMixins []DeviceCapacityConsumptionMixin

   // CapacityPoolMixins represents a list of capacity pool mixins, i.e.
   // a collection of capacities that a CapacityPool can "include"